itskshitija/SpicyFood-Customer-Segmentation-using-Tableau/README.md

-# Customer Segmentation: RFM Analysis using Tableau
+# SpicyFood - Customer Segmentation: RFM Analysis using Tableau

 ## Overview
 This project involves **RFM Analysis (Recency, Frequency, and Monetary)** to segment customers based on their purchase behavior and provide actionable insights for better business decisions.
 The analysis is visualized using an interactive **Tableau Dashboard**.